Glaysia/F767/UART.md

 ## Usage Tips
 1. Configure your terminal to `115200/8/N/1`, no flow control.
-2. Connect PA0→RX of PC, PC11→TX of PC (crossed).
+2. Connect PD5→RX of FG, PA3→TX of FG (crossed).
 3. Type commands followed immediately by the numeric argument (no spaces), press Enter.
 4. Wait for the acknowledgment string before issuing the next command.
 5. If output behaves oddly, send `D` to confirm current parameters or `H` to re-read the command list.